lukeclopez/TheBookOfJashar/instructions/how-to-play.md

 Move each soldier up to 3 spaces in any direction.
 * If a soldier can reach a city during the turn, he can start attacking it in the same turn.
-* A soldier cannot end his turn in the same space as another soldier.
+* A soldier cannot end his turn in the same space as another soldier, UNLESS they are joining an ongoing battle.
+* Soldiers from different tribes can join in an ongoing battle.

 ### 4. Keep Time